wp-plugins/google-maps-widget/readme.txt

 For just about anyone who needs a map on their site.

+= Thumbnail map works but lightbox won't open on click =

+You most probably have Fancybox JS and CSS files included twice; once by the theme and second time by GMW plugin.
+Remove one instance of files.
+If that's not the case then you have a fatal JS error thats preventing execution of other JS code.
+Hit F12 in Firefox or Chrome and have a look at the debug console.
+If there are any red lines - it's a fatal error.
+Open a new thread in the support forums but please bear in mind that support is community based and we do this in our spare time.

 = It's not working!!!
 Arrrrrrrrr =

 A more detailed help is coming soon.
 Till then check 2 things: does your theme have wp_footer() function call in the footer and if there are any jQuery errors on the site.